The dynamic importance of nodes is poorly predicted by static network features: Theoretical background

 where \(x' \in A\).
 If the new state is not accepted, then the next state will be set to \(S^{t+1} = X\).
 As the next state \(S^{t+1}\) is determined through considering updating a single variable \(s_i \in S\), the next state \(X'\) will be generated through the proposal state \(x'\) drawn uniformly from the possible states \(A\) such that \(g(x' | x) = g(x | x') = g(x') = \frac{1}{|A|}\).
 This means that \(\frac{g(X' | X)}{g(X | X')} = \frac{g(x' | x)}{g(x | x')} = 1\).

-For our experiments, we use the kinetic Ising model which is thought to fall in the same universality class as various other complex behaviors \cite{odor2004}, such as (directed) percolation, diffusion, and many extensions of the model have been used as a base for opinion dynamics, modeling neural behavior and so on.
+For our experiments, we use the kinetic Ising model which is thought to fall in the same universality class as various other complex behaviors \cite{Odor2004}, such as (directed) percolation, diffusion, and many extensions of the model have been used as a base for opinion dynamics, modeling neural behavior and so on.
 For demonstrating our primary claim that high network connectivity does not necessarily lead to high dynamical importance, a single dynamics suffices as counterexample.

 It is nevertheless important to emphasize that our proposed driver node inference method does not depend on the exact type of dynamics.
 That is, the choice for the kinetic Ising spin dynamics is arbitrary in that respect.
 Our methods only require that for a given dynamics the data-processing inequality is satisfied.
-More details on the methods and its assumption will follow in \ref{sec:orgb1cc70d}.
+More details on the methods and its assumption will follow in \ref{sec:org1ac74b5}.

 The kinetic Ising model consists of binary variables dictated by a Gibbs distribution that interact through nearest neighbor interactions.
-A prominent property of the Ising model in higher dimensions (two or more) is the phase transition between an ordered phase and a disordered phase by increasing the noise parameter \(\beta\) (fig. \ref{fig:methods2} B).
+A prominent property of the Ising model in higher dimensions (two or more) is the phase transition from an ordered phase to a disordered phase by increasing the noise parameter \(\beta\).
+For finite systems, the kinetic Ising model shows a continuous phase transition from ordered to unordered system regime (fig. \ref{fig:methods2} B).
 The Metropolis-Hastings update rule specifically for the kinetic Ising model equals:

 where \(\mathcal{H}(S)\) is the system Hamiltonian defined as